UX Hero1

 Donald Norman’s 1995 paper, What You See, Some of What’s in the Future, And How We Go About Doing It, defined the “user experience” as the critical aspects of human interface research and application.

-Fundamentally, this relates to how users interact with a company and their products and services through mobile phone applications and websites.
+Fundamentally, this relates to how users interact with a company and their products and services through mobile phone applications, mobile apps, and websites.
 Meeting the requirements of the customer as efficiently and clearly as possible is the ultimate goal, facilitated through the website, app or software user interface (UI).

 Let’s examine in more detail the types of user experience to consider, how this plays a role in the development of software, and the costs, return on investment, and best practices associated with the successful implementation of UX/UI.